jaantollander/masters-thesis/content/10_introduction.md

 The increasing demand for better I/O performance in HPC systems makes studying it necessary.
 The HPC community has also established new benchmarks to measure I/O performance, such as the ones discussed in the IO500 benchmarks [@io_500_benchmark].
 <!-- Ranking on IO500 list [@io_500]. -->
-Research from various institutions and companies such as Oak Ridge National Laboratory, Lawrence Berkeley National Laboratory, Virginia Tech, Cray, and Seagate is actively finding ways to improve I/O performance in HPC.
+Research from institutions and companies such as Oak Ridge National Laboratory, Lawrence Berkeley National Laboratory, Virginia Tech, Cray, and Seagate is actively finding ways to improve I/O performance in HPC.
 For example, they research ways to improve parallel file systems [@io_load_balancing; @efficient-metadata-indexing] and develop alternative storage solutions [@daos_and_friends; @object_centric_data].

 Since parallel file systems are shared, and heavy usage can cause problems, educating users about how to use them correctly is crucial.